-We recently discussed the 5 biggest pitfalls that occur during an ERP software application implementation on our latest episode of The ERP Advisor Conference Call.
-During the call, we detailed the biggest reasons implementations fail, and how to avoid them.
+We discussed the 5 biggest pitfalls that occur during an ERP software application implementation on The ERP Advisor podcast, where we detailed the biggest reasons implementations fail, and how to avoid them.
 However, even if you avoid these common pitfalls, you still aren’t guaranteed success.

-So here are two additional (bonus) pitfalls that we have seen firsthand in our years of experience.
-These “bonus” pitfalls aren’t as obvious but can cause major problems if they aren’t addressed.
+So here are some additional reasons why ERP implementations fail — ones we have seen firsthand in our years of experience.
+While these reasons aren’t always obvious, they can cause major problems if they aren’t addressed.

 You’ve got to make sure that the people who will be using the new system know how to use it.
 Every implementation program generally has a training plan, but the presence of a plan does not necessarily mean that it will be effective.
 Your employees may attend the training, but they have day jobs which means that they might be answering emails or addressing emergencies while the training is taking place.
 Then, when asked about the new software application, they will say they are unhappy with it and mainly because they don’t know how to use it.

 Put accountability on the person learning the software application